dladd/pyFormex/pyformex/extra/gts/gtsinside.1.rst

 ======

 gtsinside was written by Benedict Verhegghe <benedict.verhegghe@ugent.be>.
-The gts library was written by Stephane Popinet <popinet@users.sourceforge.net>.
+The GTS library was written by Stephane Popinet <popinet@users.sourceforge.net>.